Chronicle20/atlas-notes/.junie/guidelines.md

 - Comprehensive CRUD operation testing

 ### Mocking
+### Mock Processor Requirements
+- Every concrete processor must have a corresponding `ProcessorMock` implementation to support automated testing.
+- The mock should reside in a `mock` subpackage within the same domain package as the real processor.
+- The mock struct must implement the `Processor` interface and expose overrideable function fields for each method:
+  - e.g., `CreateFunc`, `UpdateAndEmitFunc`, `ByIdProviderFunc`, etc.
+- Each method should check whether its corresponding function field is nil, and fallback to a default no-op or zero-value response when unset.
+- This structure allows for precise and minimal overrides during testing without affecting unrelated behavior.
+- Mocks should be used to simulate business logic behavior, Kafka emissions, and provider returns without invoking real infrastructure or state.

 - Interface-based design enables easy mocking
 - Mock implementations for external services
 - Dependency injection facilitates testing with mocks